NERC-CEH/DSFP-PyExplorer/README.md

 ## ```python kmeans.py config.yaml```

 This script clusters compounds based on their presence or absence across samples within a collection.
-The algorithm first filters compounds based on a data completeness threshold, and then checks that complements of these filtered compounds exist in the data (i.e. there is at least one pair (A,B) such that when compound A is present in samples compound B is not).
+The algorithm first filters compounds based on a data completeness threshold, and then checks that complements of these filtered compounds exist in the data (i.e. there is at least one pair (A,B) such that when compound A is present in samples compound B is not and vice versa).
 This vastly reduces the size of the dataset, allowing computationally intensive kmeans clustering to be performed on this filtered data.
 The script returns a csv and graphic of these filtered compounds and their cluster groups.

 The ```config.yaml``` file contains the following relevant parameters:
-* ```COLLECTION_ID: 2380``` - Which collection ID to analyse.
 * ```KMEANS_PATH: "kmeans/"``` - File path to save the csv and plots to.
 * ```KMEANS_P: 0.4``` - The completeness threshold to use.
 The threshold X is set as (P < X < 1-P).
 Reducing the value of P will increase the amount of compound in the analysis.
 Max value is 0.5.
 * ```KMEANS_CLUSTERS: 2``` - The number of kmeans clusters to fit
 * ```HUE: 'Instrument setup used'``` - Column of the metadata file to colour the rows in the plot by.
 * ```SUBSET: "Instrument type"``` - Whether to subset the data before performing kmeans.
 Set to ```none``` to do kmeans on all the data.

+## ```python upset.py config.yaml```

+This script creates an upset plot showing the intersections of compounds between groups.

+The ```config.yaml``` file contains the following relevant parameters:
+* ```UPSET_PATH: "upset/"``` - Where to save the outputs
+* ```GROUPING: "Tissue"```- What grouping variable to use from the metadata

 ## ```susdat.py```